The International Society for the Study of Drug Policy (ISSDP) is a society of scholars committed to advancing drug policy research.

 The call for abstracts for the ISSDP 2025 conference has now closed.
 Thanks to everyone who submitted abstracts.
 We will be reviewing them shortly and look forward to releasing a program in due course.

-ISSDP is running at side event at the 68th United Nations Commission on Narcotics Drugs Meeting titled “A Scientific Analysis of Harm Reduction in Drug Policy”on Friday 14 March 2025 11:30-12:30 CEST.
-The event is co-sponsored by the UNODC Research and Trend Analysis Branch.
-Please join us in person or online.
+In March 2025 ISSDP took part in the 68th United Nations Commission on Narcotics Drugs meeting.
+The delegation included Caitlin Hughes (head of delegation), Peter Reuter, Marie Jauffret-Roustide, Chelsea Shover, Davide Fortin, Beau Kilmer (online) and Aileen O’Gorman (online).
+ISSDP ran a side event at the 68th United Nations Commission on Narcotics Drugs Meeting titled “A Scientific Analysis of Harm Reduction in Drug Policy” on Friday 14 March 2025 11:30-12:30 CEST.
+The event was co-sponsored by the UNODC Research and Trend Analysis Branch.

 Methods Matter – 2025 ISSDP Conference Workshop on Drug Policy Research Methods